-Anyhow, I love doing these hidden doors.
-The Sugatsune hardware I’m using is so sweet.
-Here’s a few pictures of some recent ones I’ve done.
-This is a Powder Room tucked under the stairs on a 1940’s house we remodeled with Hugh Jefferson Randolph Architects.
+I love doing these hidden doors, partly because the Sugatsune hardware I’m using is so sweet.
+Below are a few photos of some recent projects I’ve done with hidden doors.
+The first is a powder room tucked under the stairs in a 1940s house we remodeled with Hugh Jefferson Randolph Architects.

-The doors that open out into the room all utilize this Airplane hardware that Eric Rauser who works with me found.
-He tracked down this Industrial Touch Latch Hardware from St. Louis Designs in Austin TX who makes hardware for Lear Jet cabins!
-The cheap ones you find in most cabinet hardware catalogs don’t have enough muscle to throw a heavy door out.
-This one produces 12 pounds of force to push out a solid/heavy door.
+The doors that open outward incorporate hardware that my colleague Eric Rauser found.
+He tracked down this industrial touch latch hardware from Saint Louis Designs in Austin that makes hardware for the cabins of Lear jets.
+The cheap ones you find in most cabinet hardware catalogs don’t have enough muscle to throw a heavy door outward.
+This one produces 12 lb. of force, enough to push out a heavy, solid door.

-Here’s a 1935 house where we re-used the ship-lap sheathing for an interior paneling and hid the door to the hall bathroom in the horizontal ship-lap.
-Hugh Jefferson Randolph was the Architect on this one too.
+Below is a 1935 house where we reused the shiplap sheathing for interior paneling.
+We hid the door to a hall bathroom behind horizontal shiplap.
+Hugh Jefferson Randolph was the Architect on this one, too.

-Finally, we worked with FAB Architecture on this remodel below.
-What you are seeing is an Oak paneled basement wall with two hidden doors.
-The door on the right is to a secret media room.
-You can see the vertical outline of another door to the left which hides a mechanical closet for a wine conditioning HVAC unit.
+Finally, this last series of photos below shows a remodel we worked on with FAB Architecture.
+What you are seeing is an oak-paneled basement wall with two hidden doors.
+The door on the right leads to a media room.
+You can see the vertical outline of another door to the left, which hides a mechanical closet for a wine conditioning HVAC unit.

-This hardware isn’t cheap but all good hardware is well worth the price paid.
-The expensive part is paying a fine craftsman & Builder who can actually pull this all off and make it flawless.
+This hardware isn’t cheap, but good hardware is well worth the price.
+The expensive part is paying a fine craftsman and builder who can actually pull this all off and make it flawless.
 Fun stuff!